 PTSD is common amongst military veterans and can make everyday life very difficult.
 Examples of when a military employee could claim for PTSD or related injuries include:

-- When they are instructed to return to duty (when the employer knows your suffering PTSD).
+- When they are instructed to return to duty (when the employer knows you are suffering PTSD).

 - When the diagnosis for PTSD was delayed or assessment didn’t take place.